BroadbandForum/usp-test/09-functionality.md

    and receive USP Records to each other.
 2. Ensure that the EUT has a Subscription to the TransferComplete! and Boot! events with the Recipient being the Controller instance used for testing.
+3. Ensure that the EUT has a Subscription instance for the OperationComplete notification with a NotifType equal to 'OperationComplete' and a ReferenceList that matches the path of the 'Download()' command with the Controller used for testing set as the Recipient.

 ### Test Procedure